Healthcare and Medical Startups in MSP

 05

-It is the birthplace of implantable medical technology, collaborative care delivery and innovative health plan models.
-The Smithsonian has recognized six "Great Places of Invention” in the U.S., including only one for healthcare, Medical Alley.
+Medical Alley is the birthplace of implantable medical technology, collaborative care delivery and innovative health plan models.
+The Smithsonian has recognized six "Great Places of Invention" in the U.S., including only one for healthcare: Medical Alley.

 Learn more about the health startup ecosystem